LeeShuaiyu/yxy_autoprimer/README.md

 ## Note

 This application is based on the `primer3-py` library.
-It aims to simplify the process and assist the  [Crop Science Laboratory of Kyushu University's Faculty of Agriculture]([https://www.nature.com/articles/s44286-023-00002-4](https://kyudai-crop.com/)) in accelerating the automation of primer design.
+It aims to simplify the process and assist the Crop Science Laboratory of Kyushu University's Faculty of Agriculture in accelerating the automation of primer design.

+---

+Save the above content as `README.md` and ensure it is located in the root directory of your project.
+This will provide users with clear instructions on how to use the tool, even if they are not familiar with command-line operations.